-If you want a spiral-bound, printed copy of the whole handbook, you will be able to buy one from Lulu.com for about $20 plus shipping by the end of September, 2014; I'll update this page as soon as the printed version is available.
+If you want a spiral-bound, printed copy of the whole handbook, you can buy one for $18 plus shipping from Lulu.com.
 I've used this print-on-demand service as a convenience to you, not as a money-making scheme, so please don't feel obligated to buy one.

-By the end of September, you will also be able to download a free pdf of the entire handbook and print it yourself.
+You can also download a free pdf of the print version.
 The pdf has page numbers and a table of contents, so it may be a little easier to use than individually printed web pages.